-It is also a place to house your big ideas, a place for self-discovery and self-awareness and a home to your dreams and goals.
+It is also a place to house your big ideas, a place for self-discovery and self-awareness, and a home for your dreams and goals.

 A collection is simply a gathering together of things that are important to you under a simple heading.

-This could be a bucket list of places to visit, a gratitude log, a list of books to read or podcasts to listen to, inspirational quotes, exercise regime, goals and dreams.
+This could be a bucket list of places to visit, a gratitude log, a list of books to read or podcasts to listen to, inspirational quotes, an exercise regime, or goals and dreams.